danielpiron/Resume/README.md

    challenges.
  * Accustomed to and thrives in a high pressure and fast paced working environment with breakneck release cycles.
- * Skilled in Object-Oriented Perl and is knowledgeable in cross-platform development.
+ * Skilled in Python and Objected-Oriented Perl, and is knowledgeable in cross-platform development.
  * Is fun to work with.

 ## Technical Experience